 Based on the debt nature, quantum, and asset intelligence, we file before the optimal forum: DRT, High Court (Summary Suit or Writ), NCLT (IBC), or enforce the foreign award through the designated High Court.
 Interim attachment or injunction may be filed simultaneously.

-Unified Chambers appears personally at every hearing.
+Our advocates appear at every hearing under Senior Partner oversight.
 We provide bi-weekly case updates, share all court orders within 24 hours, and keep you informed of every development.
-No radio silence, no "ask the junior".
+No radio silence.

 Once a decree or Recovery Certificate is issued, we move immediately to execution — identifying and attaching specific assets, pursuing bank account garnishment, and driving auction of attached property.
 Speed in execution is where most firms fail; we prioritise it.